’Add watermarks to documents in SharePoint’

 specifying filter criteria

-not specify the currency symbol.
+• Currency — Compare numeric currency values.
+Do not specify the currency symbol.

 currency comparisons

-• Lookup: Compare lookup fields, including lookups that may contain multiple values.
+• Lookup — Compare lookup fields, including lookups that may contain multiple values.

-• Numerical fields: Carries out numerical comparisons.
+• Numerical Fields — Perform numerical comparisons.

 • All comparisons are case-insensitive.

-• The filter for the ‘Version’ field accepts the ‘[MajorVersion]’ and ‘[MinorVersion]’ values to distinguish between major (1.0, 2.0) and minor (1.1, 1.2, 2.2) versions.
-It also allows a specific version number to be specified.
+• The filter for the Version field supports [MajorVersion] and [MinorVersion] values to distinguish between major (e.g. 1.0, 2.0) and minor (e.g. 1.1, 1.2) versions.
+Specific version numbers can also be specified.

-• When filtering multiple-choice / multi-select fields you can specify multiple values.
+• When filtering multiple-choice/multi-select fields, you can specify multiple values.
 For example:

 • "Brett;Ben" Contains "Ben" = True